brangerbriz/messages-from-the-mines/README.md

 cd messages-from-the-mines

 # recursively init and download the submodules
-git submodule update --init --recursive
+git submodule update --init --recursive --remote

 # you will notice that there are 4 submodules, two in the parent
 # repo, each that contains one additional submodule.